aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 To run this program using the VSCode debugger, use the `cmd+shift+d` keyboard shortcut to open the debugger panel and start the debugger.

-Before you start the debugger, replace the `"console": "internalConsole"` setting in the `"name": ".NET Core Launch (console)"` configuration section in the `.vscode/launch.json` file to `"console": "integratedTerminal"`.
+Before you start the debugger, replace the `"console": "internalConsole"` setting in the `"name": ".NET Core Launch (console)"` configuration section of the `.vscode/launch.json` file to `"console": "integratedTerminal"`.

 This will allow the `Console.ReadLine()` line in the program to except input from the VSCode integrated terminal.

-> Make sure you open the VSCode terminal tab to see the output of the program and type input.
+> Make sure that you have opened the VSCode terminal tab to interact with the program.
 By default when you run the debugger the debug tab is in focus showing the debug output of the program.

 Another option is to use `"console": "externalTerminal"` setting instead of the `"console": "internalConsole"` setting.
 This will launch an external MacOS terminal when you start debugging, instead of using the integrated terminal, just as when you ran the program in the terminal before.